Kathalysth/lendsqr-fe-test/Readme.md

 ## Functionality

-The App attempts to provide the most naturally and expected functionality as perceived from the figma design, functionalities such as `dropdowns`, `selects`, `navigation` and `state toggle` were enforced.
+The App attempts to provide the most natural and basic functionalities as perceived from the figma design, functionalities such as `dropdowns`, `selects`, `navigation` and `state toggle` were enforced.

 ## Design